ahdis/chmed/input/pagecontent/dosage.md

 #### Relation to CH EMED
 <span style="color:red">CAVE:</span>
 <span style="color:red">This Posology element mapping shown above is limited compatible with the [CH EMED dosage](https://fhir.ch/ig/ch-emed/dosage.html).
-In the Swiss exchange format, structured dosage (normal/split) is currently defined for the 1-1-1-1 scheme in addition to unstructured dosage for complex dosage.</span>
+In the Swiss exchange format the normal dosing can be given in a structured form and/or as narrative text.
+If possiblie, the structured form should be provided.
+In case structured dosage instructions are not provided or for complex dosages, the dosage can be represendted using narrative text.</span>
 * In order to be able to map the scheme 1-1-1-1, the elements `Dosage.timing.repeat.when` and `Dosage.doseAndRate` are required in the structured dosage of CH EMED.
-* An important difference is the numbering of the `Dosage.sequence` element:
+* An important difference is the numbering of the `Dosage.sequence` element (causes <span style="color:red">incompatibility</span>):
    * CH EMED: For the split dosage, the dosage sequences are numbered in ascending order (starting with 1).
-   * CHMED: In order to be able to map the Posology Object Sequence as well, the element is defined as follows: *The order of the dosage instructions (number is identical -> concurrent, number is different -> sequential)*
+   * CHMED: In order to be able to map the Posology Object Sequence as well, the element is defined as follows:
+     _The order of the dosage instructions:_
+      - _number (0) is identical -> concurrent_
+      - _number is different (0, 1 etc.) -> sequential_

 #### Timing Event
 The code for the time of adminstration has to come from the [ValueSet EventTiming](http://hl7.org/fhir/R4/valueset-event-timing.html).